SIsilicon/WorldEdit-BE-Docs/docs/index.md

     This addon is Work in Progress and relies on experimental features in-game.
 Be sure to make backups of your world!

 Welcome!
 This is a port of the original WorldEdit mod for Minecraft: Java Edition.
-This addon will help you shape your world right inside Minecraft.
+This addon will help you shape your world right inside of Minecraft.

 ## Table of Contents